 Carlisle gestured toward the house.
 "Won't you come inside?
 It looks like Jasper owes you a change of clothes."

-He glanced down at his shirt, torn and dirtied from his brawl with Jasper.
+He glanced down at his outfit, torn and dirtied from his brawl with Jasper.
 "If I know Alice, she's already got something picked out for me."

 "It's Versace!"
 Alice called from inside the house.

 Peter laughed and they all followed Carlisle back inside.
 Peter and Charlotte changed into the fresh clothes Alice offered, and then they all gathered in the living room.
 The Cullens found seats around the room, but Peter and Charlotte remained standing, placing themselves a few yards from the front door.

 "I don't know how you do it," Charlotte muttered to Jasper, fidgeting anxiously.
 "It doesn't make you feel claustrophobic to be cooped up in here all the time?"

 "You get used to it.
 Cars still bug me, though, especially when I'm not driving."

 Peter smiled fondly at her.
 "My girl hasn't much cared for enclosed spaces since we got shut of those old barns Maria used to hole us up in."